 I didn’t understand the psychology behind his actions until I was much older.
 When I ask myself how many images were on TV that depicted African Americans in a positive light, my answer was not many.
 Other than James Brown proclaiming that he was Black and proud, how many shows on TV in the 70s brought this before America?
 None.

 You see, if Ali was great and he matched the color of my skin, then subconsciously I had the potential to be great too because we were the same color.
-And the same holds true for beauty.
-My mother is the prettiest woman I know.
-She is classy, sassy and sexy!
-She always was.
-I didn’t see many people on TV that looked like my mom.

 The point is clear: Ali made greatness possible for every minority.
 The path he lit stayed bright for me and my pursuits.
 He saved me from a lifetime of hang ups regarding my appearance, my intelligence, inferiority and my possibilities.